-Lessons from the one training program in North America
+Lessons from one training program in North America

 Belinda Panganiban teaches the chaperone training workshop at MacEwan University in Alberta, Canada.
-As far as she knows, it is the only such program in North America, or the UK, for that matter.
 The workshop was launched in 2008 by the College of Physicians and Surgeons of Alberta (CPSA), which regulates the practice of medicine in the province.
 Eager to ensure the effectiveness of the chaperones it sometimes requires in disciplinary cases, the College has partnered with MacEwan University to offer the workshop twice a year.

 At $15/hour, chaperoning is not generally considered a career path and almost no one enrolls in the MacEwan course on their own.
 Instead, physicians who are required to have chaperone as the result of a complaint, send office staff, who have other responsibilities as well, to the one day class.
 Workshop participants generally come from within Alberta and so far at least have been exclusively female.

 While the attendees range in age and experience, virtually all have some medical training.
 Some are nurses and physician assistants, but according to Leanne Minckler, a CPSA Physician Health Advisor, more than 90% are trained as Medical Office Assistants (MOAs), which means they have graduated from a training program that combines business/office skills with medical administrative/clinical training, including basic instruction in medical terminology, anatomy and physiology, medical transcription, medical office procedures, and clinical procedures.

 Such basic familiarity with clinical practice is extremely valuable, since chaperones need to understand what is customary and appropriate in intimate examinations, understand the physician’s explanations well enough to help reassure patients when necessary and generally behave professionally during examinations that can be uncomfortable and embarrassing for patients.